Nicholas Jackson (editor): Career

+After graduating from Northwestern University, Jackson began his career as a reporter at Slate before joining The Atlantic in 2010 as an editor to oversee tech coverage with Alexis Madrigal and veteran correspondent James Fallows.
+Their approach was described as going "beyond writing about the big companies and the coolest gadgets to show how new tools and ideas are influencing the world."
+The following year, he launched The Atlantic's health coverage, working closely with J.J.
+Gould and Bob Cohn.
+While at The Atlantic, his work was cited by Wired, CNN, NBC News, and others.

+In 2012, Jackson became digital editorial director at Outside.
+There, he was named to Folio:'s 30 under 30 list for overseeing "100 percent growth in page views" over six months.
+He would be named to Folio:'s 30 under 30 list again in 2017, with editors writing that, "with limited resources, Jackson has made Pacific Standard a must-read for those interested in working toward forward-looking solutions to social and environmental problems."

-After two years as the digital director and associate publisher overseeing business development and online audience growth, Jackson was appointed the third editor-in-chief of Pacific Standard.
-During his tenure as editor, the magazine earned numerous awards and industry accolades, including journalism's highest honor, a National Magazine Award.
-It also earned a Silver Medal for Feature Design from the Society of Publication Designers, a Mirror Award for Best Profile from the S.I.
-Newhouse School of Public Communications at Syracuse University for "Editor in Exile," and several arts and entertainment awards from the Los Angeles Press Club.
+He had joined Pacific Standard in 2013.
+After two years as the digital director and associate publisher overseeing business development and online audience growth, Jackson was appointed the magazine's third editor-in-chief.
+During his tenure as editor, the magazine earned numerous awards and industry accolades, including journalism's highest honor, the National Magazine Award.
+It also earned a Silver Medal for Feature Design from the Society of Publication Designers; a Mirror Award for Best Profile from the S.I.
+Newhouse School of Public Communications at Syracuse University for "Editor in Exile," a look at authoritarian rule in the Maldives; and several arts and entertainment awards from the Los Angeles Press Club.
 In addition, the magazine was recognized by the National Association of Science Writers for best long-form writing and reporting, and the Society of Environmental Journalists for its investigative environmental journalism.
 Works that first appeared in Pacific Standard have been featured in multiple anthologies, including Best American Essays, Best American Science & Nature Writing, Best Food Writing, Best American Sports Writing, and What Future: The Year’s Best Ideas to Reclaim, Reanimate & Reinvent Our Future.